-It is unclear how much to trust CCSM4's picture of future hot spells.
-One can see some problems by visualizing all the LSMP index data as in figure 18.10.
-First, the smaller standard deviation of the CCSM4 data is quite apparent from the scatter of values during the 55 year historical period (figures 18.10a,b).
+It is unclear how much to trust CCSM4 future hot spells as visualized by the LSMP index.
+One can see some problems by visualizing all the LSMP index data as in Fig.16.10.
+First, the smaller standard deviation of the CCSM4 data is quite apparent from the scatter of values during the 55 year historical period (Fig.16.10 a,b).
 When these data are fit to a regression line, another problem mentioned before is apparent: there is a trend in the CCSM4 data but it is much smaller in the reanalysis data.
-Since both sets of data are based on upper air quantities and the portions of those quantities used are located primarily over the Pacific Ocean, then neither the CCSM4 trend nor the lack of one in the reanalysis data can be explained by a lack (or presence) of Central Valley irrigation.
+Since both sets of data are based on upper air quantities and the portions of those quantities used are located primarily over the Pacific Ocean, then neither the CCSM4 bias: the model has a trend nor the lack of a trend in the reanalysis data can be explained by a lack (or presence) of Central Valley irrigation.
 There must be a dynamical difference between model and observations (reanalysis).

-The future climate scenarios (figures 18.8 and 18.10c,d) are a mixture of expected and unexpected results.
+The future climate scenarios (Fig.16.8 and 16.10 c,d) are a mixture of expected and unexpected results.
 There is a strong trend (increasing values over time) in the RCP8.5 data as one might expect.
 Oddly, for the RCP4.5 values there is a slight decreasing trend.
 The extreme values have corresponding trends: increasing for RCP8.5, decreasing for RCP4.5 during 2046-2099.
 Given that the model has a positive trend where none existed historically, does the decreasing trend of RCP4.5 imply a strongly decreasing trend of future LSMP index values?
 Such a question is beyond the scope of this chapter.
 Instead, these results raise deeper issues about the model's simulation skill in handling the dynamics of extreme hot spells.